dman-coders/drupal_testkit/README.md

     . env.sh
     behat

 However, that will do everything, and not everything will work.
-Uusally best to start with the selftest ones, then work up from there.
+Usually best to start with the selftest ones, then work up from there.

+Alternative environments (env-preview.sh, env-live.sh) may also be chosen.

 ## To run some self-tests